 Kiyomizu-dera Temple with cherries in full bloom: f11 photo / Shutterstock.com

-- Almost all foreign nationalities are barred from visiting Japan now.
+- At present, all foreign nationalities are barred from visiting Japan now as tourists.

 - We will update this page weekly on Mondays, Japan time.